 The Pilgrimage is faith-honing, metaphorical “trek” into the landscape of faith and spirit, intentionally pursuing a path toward God in the company of fellow travelers now, and of the “great cloud of witnesses” who have gone before us.
 Participants may travel together for a brief time to have a curious, hospitable spiritual conversation with others, or for a longer period as we deepen our spirits and connection with God through courses and spiritual direction.
 Pilgrimage participants come from varied spiritual backgrounds and convictions, though most have had at least some history within the varying Christian traditions.

 The Pilgrimage is an effort to address–from a Jesus-centered, Trinitarian perspective–questions and experiences that may not be welcome, understood, or even considered in many church contexts.
 The goal is to assist people in their individual transformation in hopes of strengthening and enhancing, rather than detracting from, local, established communities of faith.
+A parallel goal is to provide support and training for pastors and ministry leaders who would like help effectively and compassionately shepherding their people who are asking these questions and having these experiences.
 We offer informal online spiritual conversation, accessible-yet-rigorous spirituality and Bible courses, and spiritual direction.

 Faculty and Affiliation